News — Page 465

 ENTERPRISE – With less than three weeks to go until Election Day, by most indications statewide Republican candidates in Alabama are on solid footing.
 Down in the Wiregrass’ Coffee County, Republicans aren’t taking that for granted and are gearing up for the November 6 contests.
 At a gathering at the Enterprise Country Club just north […]

-Governor Kay Ivey’s campaign on Wednesday announced that she has been endorsed by National Right to Life in her gubernatorial race against Democratic nominee and Tuscaloosa Mayor Walt Maddox.
-National Right to Life is the oldest and largest pro-life group in the United States, with 50 state right-to-life affiliates and more than 3,000 local chapters.
-Today, […]
+Governor Kay Ivey's campaign on Wednesday announced that she has been endorsed by National Right to Life in the gubernatorial race against Democratic nominee and Tuscaloosa Mayor Walt Maddox.

 Researchers at Auburn University are leading a $2 million U.S. Department of Energy initiative to improve fuel efficiency and economy.
 As part of the program, the researchers will create a bio-based fuel additive that can blend with diesel fuel to reduce soot and greenhouse gas emissions and provide cleaner vehicle operation in cold weather.
 The […]

-Infamous billionaire backer of liberal political causes George Soros on Monday directly dumped $200,000 into a group of Tuscaloosa PACs that has been Democratic gubernatorial nominee and Tuscaloosa Mayor Walt Maddox’s biggest contributor.
-The Soros contributions were revealed in mandatory financial disclosures that were filed Wednesday night.
-The treasurer of the PACs receiving the funds […]
+Infamous billionaire backer of liberal political causes George Soros on Monday dumped $155,000 into a group of Tuscaloosa PACs that has been Democratic gubernatorial nominee and Tuscaloosa Mayor Walt Maddox's biggest contributor.

 ENTERPRISE — On Tuesday, a report surfaced questioning the circumstances of a hospital visit then-Lt.
 Gov. Kay Ivey made in Colorado in 2015.
 That has led some to suggest the resurfacing of the story was part of a so-called “October surprise” deployed by Democrats against the incumbent governor and intended to better Ivey’s general election opponent […]

-According to a press release published by NBC 15, one company is seeking to fill a massive amount of jobs between two of its locations in southwest Alabama on Thursday.
-Alorica, “the largest provider of customer experiences to North American consumers,” will attempt to hire 550 employees at its site in Saraland and 300 employees […]
+According to a press release published by NBC 15, one company is seeking to fill a massive amount of jobs between two of its locations in southwestern Alabama on Thursday.

 One person has been hurt when a single-engine plane crashed into some woods in Alabama.
 News outlets reported three people were on the plane when it came down near Interstate 85 near Opelika around 10 p.m.
 Tuesday.